8 Hummingbirds Found in Pennsylvania: (Pictures and Sounds)

 The hottest months of the year in Pennsylvania are June, July, and August, with daytime high temperatures of 80.6, 85.5, and 84.0 degrees Fahrenheit respectively, however, Pennsylvania’s all-time high was set in 1936 at 111 degrees Fahrenheit, oddly enough, in Phoenixville.

-According to the United States Dept of Agriculture, Pennsylvania has 16.8 million acres of Forest representing about 36% of all land mass in Pennsylvania.
+According to the United States Department of Agriculture (USDA), Pennsylvania has 16.8 million acres of Forest representing about 36% of all land mass in Pennsylvania.

 Another 28.6 million acres, 62% of all Pennsylvania’s land mass is dedicated to agriculture, according to Penn State.